 As good as Sri Lanka’s cuisine is, you will want some variety after staying here for a few days or weeks.

-The restaurants lining Mirissa Beach offer a very diverse food choice.
-Sushi, burgers, vegan, roti with a twist, almost any cuisine you’re craving for – Mirissa offers quality food for everybody.
+The restaurants lining Mirissa Beach offer a diverse food choice.
+Sushi, burgers, vegan, roti with a twist, almost any cuisine you’re craving – Mirissa offers quality food for everybody.

 - Shady Lana for the best smoothy bowls in town

 - Nomad Cafe Boutique for a delicious breakfast or lunch